Cracks, Joints &

 Full-Slab Protection

-Beyond crack repair, SealantPro protects the entire concrete surface — repelling water, oils, and freeze-thaw damage before they ever reach the slab.
+Beyond crack repair, a penetrating surface sealant protects the entire slab — repelling water, oils, and freeze-thaw damage from within the concrete itself.

 A penetrating surface sealant that soaks into the concrete matrix, repelling water and chlorides from within.
-Ideal for driveways, walkways, and patios that need protection without changing appearance.
-Clear, low-sheen finish.
+Ideal for driveways, walkways, and patios that need protection without changing the appearance of the concrete.
+Clear, low-sheen finish that won't peel, flake, or fade.

 Common Applications